- What to do when your car is totaled and you still owe money

 What does it mean when your car is totaled?

-A total loss, or the car being totaled, means the insurance company has determined that the damages to repair the vehicle are more than the vehicle is worth.
-That generally means the damage exceeds 65%-70% of the vehicle's market value.
+If your car has been declared a total loss or totaled, it means the insurance company has determined that the damages to repair the vehicle would cost more than the vehicle is worth.
+That generally means the damage exceeds 65% to 70% of the vehicle's current market value.

 Auto insurance providers never pay more than the vehicle's value when it is deemed a total loss.
 (See "Understand your options for a totaled car.")